 true returns a hybrid list of messages: the first three messages in the response are sorted by relevance; the remaining messages are sorted by date.

 When searching an externalItem entity, use the stored_fields property to specify the fields to be returned in the response.

-The names specified in stored_fields should be the retrievable Managed Property.
-These property names have been configured for the connection in the tenant administration of Microsoft Search.
+The fields specified in stored_fields should be retrievable managed properties that have been configured for the connection via the Microsoft Search tenant administration.

 Keyword Query Language (KQL) support

 OR), and property restrictions in KQL syntax in the actual search query string (query property of the query request body).
 The syntax and command depend on the entity types (in the entityTypes property) you target in the same query request body.

 Depending on the entity type, the searchable properties vary.
 For details, see:

 The search API returns error responses as defined by OData error object definition, each of which is a JSON object containing a code and a message.

 The query method is defined to allow passing a collection of one or more searchRequest instances at once.
 However, the service currently supports only a single searchRequest at a time.

 The searchRequest resource supports passing multiple types of entities at a time.
 However, currently the only supported combination is driveItem and externalFile.
 Other combinations are invalid.